Introduction:

 Hostels | Rare/Limited | Very basic, social atmosphere (if available) | Budget travellers (check availability) |

-- Hotels: The most reliable option for a comfortable stay, especially if you need a place with good amenities and a bit of luxury.
+The most reliable option for a comfortable stay, especially if you need a place with good amenities and a bit of luxury.
 Many hotels in Transnistria offer standard amenities, including restaurants, room service, and Wi-Fi.
 Hotels are also the easiest places for official registration if you plan to stay for an extended period.
+Ideal for travellers looking for a more local experience or longer stays.
+These often offer kitchen facilities, which can be a significant advantage if you want to cook your meals.
+They tend to be less expensive than hotels but can provide a great sense of local living.
+Although there are fewer hostels in Transnistria, they can provide a budget-friendly option for solo travellers if available.
+These typically offer a fundamental setup, but you’ll be able to interact with other travellers, making it a good choice if you’re seeking a social atmosphere.

 When booking, check online travel platforms, but be aware that some Transnistrian properties may be listed under Moldova due to the region’s unrecognized status.
 Also, ensure you’re clear on the registration requirements for more extended stays—most hotels and guesthouses will assist with this process.